-The varying cultural norms surrounding the use of media spaces in different contexts also create asymmetry.
+The varying cultural norms surrounding the use of systems in different contexts also create asymmetry.
 Early media space research often focused on the use of systems among symmetrical physical places: office-to-office or common area-to-common area.
 The asymmetry of place was more prominent in research that extended its focus to address the differential use of media spaces between office nodes and shared common areas (e.g., [2]).
-More recently, the asymmetry of place has been engaged in research that explores the differential use of media spaces both to connect home and office environments [30] as well as to connect cross-cultural office environments [7].
+More recently, the asymmetry of place has been engaged in research that explores the differential use of media space systems both to connect home and office environments [27] as well as to connect cross-cultural office environments [6].

-In summary, media spaces are an intrinsically asymmetrical technology [13]; numerous forms of asymmetries exist in both their design and use.
-In general, researchers have perceived these asymmetries as design challenges to be overcome.
-Consequently, much research in media spaces has focused on mitigating these asymmetries.
+In summary, media spaces are an intrinsically asymmetrical medium and numerous forms of asymmetries exist in both their design and use.
+Much development work in media space research has focused on mitigating these asymmetries, which often seem to be perceived as design challenges to be overcome.
 We question the assumption that asymmetries in sociotechnical systems should consistently be mitigated and present a counterargument about the potential value of asymmetries from the domain of contemporary awareness systems.

-2 There are occasional references in the media space literature to a "guest" being introduced to others over the audiovisual channel, but the guests' experiences of the system were not considered part of the research foci.
+2 There are occasional references in the media space literature to a "guest" being introduced to others over the video/audio channel, but the guests' experiences of the system were not considered part of the research foci.

-ASYMMETRIES IN AWARENESS SYSTEMS
+ASYMMETRIES OF AWARENESS SYSTEMS

-Looking to awareness systems-particularly, commercial systems that have been widely adopted and appropriated for awareness purposes-helps to shed light on the perceived value of asymmetry.
+Looking to awareness systems-particularly, commercial systems that have been widely adopted and appropriated for awareness purposes-helps to shed light on the perceived value of asymmetry by users.
 In this section, we draw from the following classes of technologies:

 - Instant messaging has been appropriated in numerous ways to provide awareness information.
-Instant messaging exchanges have been appropriated as a way of maintaining a "sense of connection with others within an active communication zone" [29].
-Individuals have also monitored instant messaging buddy lists to create a sense of connection.
-In addition, instant messaging display names and status messages have been appropriated for providing updates of "momentary happenings" such as one's current mood, location or activity [37]. - Blogging is a "means of relating [one's] life to others by telling [one's] continuing story in close to 'real time'" [27].
-These continuing stories are often motivated by a desire to update an audience with awareness information such as one's "activities and whereabouts."
-The activity of blogging also resonates with the often spatial- and community-oriented nature of awareness systems; in studies, "bloggers reached out to connect with and insert themselves into the social space of others in their personal social networks" [27]. - Microblogging is a more terse and volatile form of blogging in which the most common posts present awareness information such as an individual's "daily routine or what people are currently doing" [22].
-Similar to that of blogging, the goal of microblogging seems to be to "enhance one's cyberspace presence, an elusive concept that seems to refer to being 'out there' (wherever 'there' is) as much as possible" [26]. - Social Networking sites such as Facebook3 and Friendster4 let individuals create profiles and links to others' profiles.
-These profiles have been found to enable the peripheral awareness of individuals' offline social networks [23].
+Instant messaging exchanges, themselves, have been appropriated as a way of maintaining a "sense of connection with others within an active communication zone" [24].
+Users also monitored instant messaging buddy lists to create a sense of connection.
+In addition, instant messaging display names and status messages have been appropriated for providing updates of "momentary happenings" such as one's current mood, location or activity [34]. - Blogging is a "means of relating [one's] life to others by telling [one's] continuing story in close to 'real time'" [25].
+These continuing stories were often motivated by a desire to update an audience with awareness information such as one's "activities and whereabouts."
+The activity of blogging also resonates with the often spatial- and community-oriented nature of awareness systems; in studies, "bloggers reached out to connect with and insert themselves into the social space of others in their personal social networks." - Microblogging is a more terse and volatile form of blogging in which the most common posts present awareness information such as an individual's "daily routine or what people are currently doing" [19].
+Similar to that of blogging, the goal of microblogging seems to be to "enhance one's cyberspace presence, an elusive concept that seems to refer to being 'out there' (wherever 'there' is) as much as possible" [23]. - Social Networking Sites such as Facebook3 and Friendster4 allow users to create profiles and links to others' profiles (presumably within social networks).
+These user-defined profiles have been found to enable the peripheral awareness of individuals' offline social networks [20].
 Rather than being a static entity, a social networking profile may also be considered a more dynamic mechanism in support of awareness-"a communicative body in conversation" [3].